Python Basics

 Loops

-In programming, loops are control structures that allow repeating a set of instructions a certain number of times or until a condition is met.
-In Python, there are two main types of loops: for and while.
+Loops are control structures that allow you to repeat a block of code a certain number of times or until a condition is met.
+Python supports two main loop types: for and while loops.

-The for loop is used to repeat a block of instructions a fixed number of times.
-Its basic syntax:
+The for loop is used to repeat code a fixed number of times:

 for element in iterable: